 Getting there: it’s 4 miles east of Haverfordwest, down a lane to the south of the A40.

 Open: The Gardens are re-opening after Covid-19 lockdown shortly after the completion of this article.
-Check the Picton Castle tickets page for up-to-date information on what is opening when.
+Check the Picton Castle homepage for up-to-date information on what is opening when.

 There’s not a great deal left of Tenby Castle now, but some of what remains forms part of one of the best views in Wales, with gorgeous Tenby Harbour and the Castle Hill behind.
 The Castle is believed to have been built in the 12th century by Norman settlers, and been in active use for less than 200 years.
 The addition of town walls (the town’s name in Welsh, Dinbych-y-pysgod, means ‘fortress of the fishes’) by the late 13th century effectively made the Caste redundant.